fl4p/batmon-ha/doc/Algorithms.md

    With the SoC Algorithm you for example implement 80%-70%-80% cycling, which might prolong battery lifetime.

 3. Another scenario is "dumb" charger cut-off, where the BMS over-voltage protection kicks in.
-   It might soon release as battery open circuit voltage falls over time, causing trickle charge.
+   It might release after a couple of minutes as battery open circuit voltage falls over time, causing trickle charge.
-   The algorithm will control charging by battery SoC rather than battery voltage.
+   The algorithm will control charging by battery SoC rather than battery voltage, to avoid trickle charge.

 ## Signature